ambaradan/docsmarker/init.md

 If the clone completes without errors start the *bootstrap.lua* script from the cloned repository to complete the installation.
 Finally delete the temporary installation directory *rocks.nvim*.

-The script in this way ensures the necessary configuration and environment for the proper functioning of the *rocks.nvim* plugin in *Neovim*.
+In this way the script ensures the necessary configuration and environment for the proper functioning of the *rocks.nvim* plugin in *Neovim*.

 !!!
 Note "Develop your own configuration"